Cellphone Use Linked to Upsurge in Pedestrian Deaths

 There is one thing that we all can do to reduce these alarming statistics for both drivers and pedestrians, and that is to reinforce safe cellphone use.
 The U.S. Department of Transportation's Distraction.gov website has a wealth of information on the dangers of distracted driving.
 Check out the parent's section for tools to help you discuss this important subject with your teen, including a parent-teen driving contract and a pledge form.

 We can help if you or a family member has been injured in any vehicle accident including a pedestrian accident.
-Contact attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale for a free consultation.
+Contact attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale for a free consultation.
 You can reach us at (954) 434-1077 or contact us via the website.
 The Law Offices of Diana Santa Maria, P.A. will fight to get you the compensation you or your family member deserves.